pilkonimo/Citynthesizer/README.md

 Next to the savings in computational costs, this helps to generate datasets tailored to a specific definition for critical scenarios.

-## Similarity of Data to CityScapes
+## Similarity of the Data to CityScapes

 Every run is saved in a format similar to CityScapes [[4]](#4).
 The city is called 'scenecity' and every run corresponds to one sequence.